bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/An-Introduction-to-Markdown--Bonus-Markdown-Templates-Included-.md

 This line has a paragraph break at the end (empty line after).

-Theses two lines should display as a single line because there's no double space at the end.
+Theses two lines should display as a single line because there’s no double space at the end.

 The following line has a soft break at the end (two spaces at end)
 This line should be following on the very next line.